 Allow yourself enough time to have the appropriate individuals review your application.
 Once your application is complete, print your cover page and have all of the necessary individuals sign.
 Keep in mind that it may take a few days to obtain all of the necessary signatures.
-The CORE grants program is paperless, so no hard copies of the signature page are to be mailed.
-Once all signatures have been obtained, you should scan the document and upload the .pdf to the system and retain the original for your files if needed.
-Once the signature page has been uploaded, run the checks within the system and click ‘SUBMIT.’
-You will receive a confirmation email indicating that your proposal has officially been submitted.
+The AAFPRS grants program is paperless, so no hard copies of the signature page are to be mailed.
+Once all signatures have been obtained, you should scan the document as a .pdf and submit it the AAFPRS RISE review group and retain the original for your files if needed.
+Once all required documents have been received, you will receive a confirmation email indicating that your proposal has officially been submitted.
+SUBMIT FORMS AND IMAGES

 ALL materials must be submitted online by midnight, Eastern Standard Time, January 15, or the nearest Monday of any given year.